AI Application Benchmarking: Power-Aware Performance Analysis for Vision and Language Models: AI Application Benchmark

 \subsection{Measurement Protocol}

 All benchmarks follow a standardized GPU-centric measurement protocol designed to eliminate non-compute bottlenecks and to support reproducible comparisons across systems.
-Each experiment is executed for 11 training epochs, with the first epoch discarded as a warm-up phase to remove initialization effects.
+Each experiment is executed for 11 training epochs, with the first epoch discarded as a warm-up phase to remove initialization effects and the remaining 10 epochs used to average out short-term runtime fluctuations in throughput and energy measurements.
 Performance and power measurements are collected exclusively during active training batches via GPU-level callbacks, excluding any overhead.
 Measurements of throughput and energy metrics are sampled at a fixed high-frequency interval of 100 ms.

 The \ac{llm} workloads follow the same throughput-oriented principle, using tokens per second as the primary metric.
 For pre-training, warm-up steps are excluded from performance reporting to eliminate initialization transients and JIT compilation effects, and throughput and loss metrics are collected at each training step through framework-level logging callbacks.
 For inference, the benchmark server is fully warmed up prior to measurement.